awsdocs/aws-transit-gateway-guide/doc_source/tgw-route-tables.md

 ## Propagate a route to a transit gateway route table<a name="enable-tgw-route-propagation"></a>

-Use route propagation to add a route from a route table to an attachment\.
+Use route propagation to add a route from an attachment to a route table\.

 **To propagate a route to a transit gateway attachment route table**